jdegand/crud-app-local-store/README.md

 - I think *ngrxLet implementation is unnecessary in this implementation.
 The api will never return 0 todos and to have zero todos rendered in the html a user would need to delete 200 todos.
 - Adding *ngrxLet is not free since you need to add another dependency - @ngrx/component.
 - In Thomas's solution, he uses a switchMap and {debounce: true}.  switchMap is needed to unsubscribe to many clicks of the update button and deliver the last randText() call.
-- Seems like randText() call is synchronous.
+- It seems like the randText() call is synchronous.
 - I had a little confusion why debounce was used.
 The debounce pertains to the state and not the buttons in the html.
 - If you don't use debounce, your stream will emit everytime a new value is patched to your state.
 - "If you add a new value to todos and loading at the same time, viewmodel will emit twice, but with debounce, it will only emit once because we wait that the state is settled."